KenPowerClassroom/LGame-TeamE/mvp.md

 10. 'Display Data'

 It is important for us to display all important information that the player should know.
-This is information such as Possible Moves, who's turn it is and who has won. it will also tell the player which buttons to press for movement and how to restart the the game. also will display which button to press to skip coin movement phase.
+This is information such as Possible Moves, who's turn it is and who has won. it will also tell the player which buttons to press for movement and how to restart the the game.it also will display which button to press to skip coin movement phase.

 11. 'Game Restart'